mirror/boost/boost/libs/parameter/doc/reference.rst

   A type used to uniquely identify a function parameter.
 Typically its name will be the same as that of the parameter.

+.. _positional:
+.. |positional| replace:: `positional`_

+positional argument
+  An argument passed with no explicit |kw|.
+Its parameter is determined in the usual C++ way: by position with respect to a parameter list.

 .. _tag type:
 .. |tag type| replace:: `tag type`_